pineapplechunck/hello-world/README.md

 Greetings,

-learing coding for the first time
+learing code for the first time